-Our first Water Filter Training Course will take place from September 24 – October 5, 2018 at the Adamah Clay Studios in Dodgeville, Wisconsin, USA.
+Our second annual Water Filter Training Course will take place in August 2019 at the Adamah Clay Studios in Dodgeville, Wisconsin, USA.

 Potters for Peace, in partnership with educational specialists at the Center for Affordable Water & Sanitation Technology (CAWST), has developed this two-week intensive course which will be an excellent opportunity to learn how to establish a water filter factory from the ground up, improve an existing factory, or prepare to work globally to improve water quality.